-About Dr. Baruch S. Blumberg
+About Baruch S. Blumberg

 A leading light in the scientific community and a great humanitarian, Dr. Blumberg identified the hepatitis B virus and created the first vaccine to prevent infection with the virus.

-Following decades of research aimed at determining why some people become sick and others did not and travelling to remote areas around the world, Dr. Blumberg identified the antigen for hepatitis B in the blood of an Australian aborigine in 1964.
-This surface antigen, or immune response trigger for the virus, led to identification of the complete hepatitis B virus and to its role in causing acute and chronic hepatitis and liver cancer.
+Following decades of research aimed at determining why some people become sick and others did not and traveling to remote areas around the world, Dr. Blumberg identified the antigen for hepatitis B in the blood of an Australian aborigine in 1964.
+This surface antigen, or immune response trigger for the virus, led to identification of the complete hepatitis B virus and its role in causing acute and chronic hepatitis and liver cancer.